 Requirements and recommendations for the effective use of AI to monitor customer behaviour

-The biggest problem I see is out of date systems.
+The biggest problem I see is out-of-date systems.

-Industry changes so quickly in terms of what’s fraudulent and what’s unusual, as criminals attempt to circumvent detection, that it’s very hard to create a set of rules that will accurately find all of the suspicious transactions and customers.
+Industry changes so quickly in terms of what’s suspicious and what’s unusual, as criminals attempt to circumvent detection, that it’s very hard to create a set of rules that will accurately find all of the suspicious transactions and customers.

 Similarly, if an AI system can’t be updated easily, then it’s not going to pick up changing patterns.
 This is real challenge for the effectiveness of AML strategies.
 The system works fine to start with but overtime the performance significantly deteriorates – a bit like a car with no maintenance.